cofacts/media-manager/README.md

 `mediaManager.query()` takes the URL of the query image as the input, and returns the search result.

-The search result may multiple search hits for similar images; one hit (exact match) for other formats.
+The search result may contain multiple search hits for similar images.
+There is at most one hit (exact match) for other formats.

 For how image similarity works, please refer to [the wiki](https://github.com/cofacts/media-manager/wiki/Media-Manager-Design).